Thousands of Sri Lankans celebrate New Year at anti-government protest site

 "I was someone who supported this president from the heart.
 I voted for Rajapaksa and even organised campaign meetings for him," said Kumara, carrying his two-year-old son who was munching away at a piece of kiribath.

 "But now I'm extremely sad and disheartened.
-Things are so bad I can barely feed by family," Kumara said.
+Things are so bad I can barely feed my family," Kumara said.

 Hundreds of protesters had gathered closer to the colonial-era presidential secretariat, some waving the Sri Lankan flag.
 Other carried hand-written posters demanding the resignation of Rajapaksa and other members of his powerful family that have long dominated Sri Lankan politics.